 Figure 3.1.3 illustrates how well the assumed annual distribution of cooling coil loads from Figure 3.1.1c matches distributions for each of the sixteen California climate zones and the overall California average.
-In Figure 3.1.3, the cooling coil distributions were prepared using the same assumptions as for Figure 3.1.1c, i.e., a simple linear relationship between cooling load distributions in place of the distribution illustrated in Figure 3.1.1a, to calculate the coil load profile.
+In Figure 3.1.3, the cooling coil distributions were prepared using the same assumptions as for Figure 3.1.1c, i.e., a simple linear relationship between cooling load and outside air temperature, but substituting the California-specific outdoor temperature distributions in place of the distribution illustrated in Figure 3.1.1a, to calculate the coil load profile.
 Under these assumptions, climate zones 9 and 12 most closely match the distribution of coil loads assumed in the development of SEER.
 In Figure 3.1.3, each climate zone's distribution is also annotated to indicate what percentage of the annual coil load occurs above and below 82°F. Ideally, the distribution would divide perfectly at 50/50%, above and below 82°F.

-Figure 3.1.2 Distribution of Cooling Season Outdoor Temperature California Climate Zones vs. SEER rating assumption
+Figure 3.1.2 Distribution of Cooling Season Outdoor Temperature